Boundaries in Business: Why Policies and Procedures are Important in the Workplace

 All too often, small business owners only create policies and procedures after a problem has been identified.
-As a result, leaders sometimes have difficulty understanding why workplace policies and procedures are important until they get into trouble.
-It’s always better to be proactive about boundaries in business rather than reactive, and here’s why.
+As a result, leaders sometimes struggle to understand why workplace policies and procedures matter until they run into trouble.
+It’s always better to be proactive about boundaries in business rather than reactive, and here’s why. a photo of Moses behind a desk holding two stone tablets and exclaiming we only have a few rules around here, but we really enforce them

 What Is the Purpose of Policies and Procedures at Work?

 Policies and procedures establish a framework that keeps every employee on an even footing.
-They outline expectations and leave no room for doubt regarding behavioral and performance evaluation.
+They outline expectations and leave no doubt about behavioral and performance evaluations.
 Therefore, having these written out is essential so employees can reference them and everyone is on the same page.

-Employers might think too many policies can cause employees to feel stifled or overly restricted, but the opposite is usually true.
-Employees feel secure when they know what is expected of them, and managers can lead more effectively when they can cite specific, well-written workplace policies when a team or employee is out of line.
+Employers might think that too many policies can cause employees to feel stifled or overly restricted, but the opposite is usually true.
+Employees feel secure when they know what is expected of them, and managers can lead more effectively when they can cite specific, well-written workplace policies to address team or individual performance issues.

-Boundaries in business are suitable for your employees; rather than creating a sense of confinement, knowing exactly where the boundaries are encouraged employees to explore the full scope of their potential.
-When unclear rules, people tend to err on caution and refrain from creativity and innovation.
+Boundaries in business are suitable for your employees; rather than creating a sense of confinement, knowing exactly where the boundaries are encourages employees to explore the full scope of their potential.
+When rules are unclear, people tend to err on the side of caution and refrain from creativity and innovation.

 How to Implement Policies and Procedures